 Go into your garage, cabinet, or basement and grab a large pitcher that can hold at least 64oz of water (about 8 cups).
 Fill it to the brim each morning and leave it in your refrigerator.
 If you’d like, flavor it with lemon, lime, cucumber, or strawberries (fancy!).

 After you brush your teeth first thing in the morning, drink one cup of water.
 Before breakfast, lunch and dinner, sit down at the table and drink two cups of water.
 Do not start your meal until you have drank it all.
+Did you know drinking 2 cups of water before each meal helps you lose weight 44% faster?
 Before you shower (especially if it’s a hot shower!) drink one cup of water.

 If you don’t work from home, buy yourself a large insulated thermos that holds at least 55-oz of water to bring with you.
 The beauty of this is that in the wintertime you can bring warm water with a tea bag, and in the summer you can keep your water nice and cold.
 Make sure you have an 8-oz or 16-oz cup to pour your thermos into!